 Brewers Understand the Need for Keg Tracking

-The SLG team noticed a definite increase in attendees who were familiar with the concept of keg tracking (especially in contrast to two years ago).
-This familiarity made it much easier to explain the features that KegID offers, and how KegID and SLG are revolutionizing keg tracking (instead of having to first explain why keg tracking is important).
+The Hillebrand team noticed a definite increase in attendees who were familiar with the concept of keg tracking (especially in contrast to two years ago).
+This familiarity made it much easier to explain the features that KegID offers, and how KegID and Hillebrand are revolutionizing keg tracking (instead of having to first explain why keg tracking is important).

 Leveraging Giveaways is Key

 Though the trade show season isn’t over yet, the passing of another successful Craft Brewers Conference is a great relief!
-SLG is already anticipating next year’s event in Nashville, Tennessee!
+Hillebrand is already anticipating next year’s event in Nashville, Tennessee!
 We hope to see you there, but if you have questions about keg tracking or any of our other solutions, don’t wait!
-Ask us now.
+Ask us today.